 Screen size reviewed: 65”

 Bottom Line: Sony’s XBR65X800G is a good 4K smart TV.
-It delivers decent picture quality and does quite well with HDR content and its picture brightness makes it a good choice for well-lit rooms.
-It is also capable of producing a vivid and rich color palate with very good color accuracy.
-This TV has very good wide angle viewing performance and is ideal for rooms with seating placed at wide angles from the center of the TV screen.
+It delivers respectable picture quality and does quite well with HDR content, although, it could use a bit more peak brightness to enhance small highlights in HDR images.
+Its overall picture brightness makes it a good choice for well-lit rooms.
+It is also capable of producing a vivid and rich color palette with very good color accuracy.
+This TV has a good wide-angle viewing performance and is ideal for rooms with seating placed off-axis from the center of the TV screen.

-The X800G will not be your best option if you do a lot of your TV viewing in a dark room; this is due to the TV’s IPS panel which restricts contrast range and black levels, and will cause dark scenes to appear grayish instead of a deep black.
-However, this will be much less of an issue when watching this TV in a moderately or brightly lit room.
+The X800G may not be your best option if you do a lot of your TV viewing in a dark room; this is due to the TV’s IPS panel which restricts contrast range and black levels and can cause black levels in dark scenes to appear with a grayish overtone instead of a deep black.
+However, this will be less of an issue when watching this TV in a moderately or brightly lit room.
 In this setting, contrast and black levels will appear much better.